Clan Amir 07-03

 When the car and escort enters a major plaza type intersection near the Presidential Palace gunfire erupts from several sources.
 The four motorcycle military police are killed, so are the two soldiers in the front of Gerry’s car, and the four soldiers in the following vehicle.
 The killers move in, expecting to drag Gerry from the car and kill him.

 Gerry leaps out of the car on the traffic side with a combat knife in each hand.
 Charging at the three members of the kill team closing in from a nearby stopped van he deftly slices across the arms of the front two.
 They drop their weapons, and they pull their arms back.
 Swinging his arms back and up he slices through their throats, severing both their arteries.
 Blood gushes forth.
 The third man fires into Gerry’s chest at point blank range with an Uzi sub-machine-gun, and it has no effect.
 With one quick movement Gerry slices the man’s throat open, and the man drops to the road, dying.
-Bending down Gerry slips one knife into its scabbard while he picks up one of the dropped Uzis, and turns toward the front of the vehicle.
+Bending down Gerry slips one knife into its scabbard then he picks up one of the dropped Uzis, and turns toward the front of the vehicle.
 Two more members of the kill team run around the front of the vehicle just in time to be knocked back with three 9 mm rounds in their chests when Gerry gives them each a short burst.
 Diving to the side he rolls over, and fires two short bursts at the two assassins coming from killing the soldiers in the following car.
 Both collect a trio of 9 mm chest renovators.
 Like the other two they collapse in great pain while they die.
 Looking toward the car Gerry can see one killer half in the far door aiming an Uzi at him.
 Gerry fires at the killer, discharging two rounds before the weapon locks open on an empty magazine.
 But that’s enough, because the rounds remove the top of killer’s skull, and create a fatal aiming error for the killer’s rounds.
 The floor of the car receives a good burst of 9 mm mayhem from him while he dies, and they do no real damage to anything or anyone else.

 Leaping to his feet Gerry sees another killer taking aim at him over the roof of the car.
 Before the man can fire a large hand comes down on this weapon, interfering with its action while another slides a short knife into the killer’s throat.
 Gerry’s own security people are on the scene, he has them spread out along the travel route when he moves.